Glossary

 VaR (Value at Risk)

 Section titled “VaR (Value at Risk)”The loss threshold at a specified confidence level — a quantile of the loss distribution.
 Formally: where and is the -th largest loss (EP curve convention).
-At the 99% confidence level, VaR is the loss exceeded in 1 out of 100 scenarios.
+At the 99% confidence level, VaR is the loss exceeded in 1 out of 100 trials.

-Discussed in: Quantification
+Discussed in: Analytics Toolkit

 Vendor Model